Ōno, Fukui

 Ōno (大野市, Ōno-shi) is a city located in Fukui Prefecture, Japan.
-As of 1 July 2018, the city had an estimated population of 33,640 in 11,747 households and the population density of 39 persons per km^{2}.
+As of 1 January 2026, the city had an estimated population of 29,814 in 11,631 households and the population density of 34 persons per km^{2}.
 The total area of the city was 872.43 sqkm.
 The town is encircled by a ring of mountains and the only way in or out is via tunnels or mountain roads.

 Geography

+Ōno is the largest municipality by area in Fukui Prefecture, accounting for approximately one-fifth of the prefecture's land area.
+The urban center retains a strong resemblance to its former castle town and is known as "Echizen's Little Kyoto".

 Ōno is located in mountainous northeastern Fukui Prefecture, bordered by Ishikawa Prefecture to the north and Gifu Prefecture to the east and south.
-The city is geographically the largest municipality in Fukui Prefecture, occupying one fifth of the prefecture's territory.
+The Ryōhaku Mountains stretch from east to south.
+The highest point is Echizen Sannomine (2,095 meters), the highest point in Fukui Prefecture.
+The ridge near the border between Gifu and Ishikawa prefectures reaches an elevation of over 2,000 meters.
+The Ōno Basin in the northwest, which runs along the downstream Mana River, is about 200 meters above sea level.
 The Kuzuryū River flows through the city.
 Parts of the city are within the borders of Hakusan National Park.